DownD/MetinPythonLib/README.md

 ## Compiler Notes

-Python 2.7 (32 biits) needs to be installed in the system (C:/Python27) by default.
+Python 2.7 (32 bits) needs to be installed in the system (C:/Python27) by default.